 - 1. Enrollment in Choctaw Language Class for maintenance and/or language restoration and enhancement for all students grades Pre-Kindergarten through 10th grade (Grades 11-12 optional). - 2.
 Enrollment in the school messenger system in order for families to be notified of school closures and or important school events which is accessible by email or cell phone, which is available on most mobile devices including cell phones. - 3.
 Log in access to the Parent portal in order for parent/guardian to view grades and attendance for their student. - 4.
 Publication of student photographs, work samples, information and student names in tribal publications or local newspapers. - 5.
 Presentation of student photographs and work samples for educational conferences, workshops, classes, etc. that promote the school or district, with no use of student names. - 6.
 Publication of student photographs on school and district websites and on official CTS social media.
-Neither student names nor photographs of individual students will be published online by Choctaw Tribal Schools.

-7. Participation in health education pertaining to pregnancy prevention and sexually transmitted diseases.
+Publishing of individual student names or photographs to on-line social media is prohibited by Choctaw Tribal Schools. - 7.
+Participation in health education pertaining to pregnancy prevention and sexually transmitted diseases. - 8.
+Assume responsibility for damages to any resource (including but not limited to textbooks and technology equipment) issued to their student, if the item is intentionally damaged by the student at school or is removed from the school setting and lost or damaged away from school.
+Items that the parent/guardian do not plan to assume responsibility for should be returned to the school by the parent with a written notice of return that is signed by both the parent and a school official.